-We have mainly three types;
+We have mainly 3 types;

 A break on an a lower line of the channel may lead to a change in the direction of the trend to the down side.

 A break on the upper side of the channel gives a signal for a change in the direction of the trend.
 When this happens, buy the pair.

 A horizontal channel shows price moving in the side ways direction.
 At this point price is ranging or is in a congestion.

 In this case, you buy on support and sell on resistance as indicated on the chart below as sell 1 and buy 1.

 Below is a picture on how a horizontal channel looks like on candlestick chart;

-When it finally breaks the upper line, it becomes the new support and when it breaks below the lower line, it becomes the new resistance.
+When it finally breaks the upper line, it becomes the new support and when it breaks below the lower line, the line becomes the new resistance.

 Sell on reversal at the upper line of the channel and buy on the bounce of the lower line of the channel.

-Your stop levels should be set a few pips below your entry for a buy or above for a sell and your first take profit target should be equal to the distance between the two lines of the channel.
+Your stop levels should be set a few pips below your entry for a buy or above for a sell.
+Also your first take profit target should be equal to the distance between the two lines of the channel.